eszekely/eszekely.github.io/index.md

-My work lies at the intersection of data science, machine learning and applied sciences.
-From 2017 to 2022 I was a senior data scientist at the Swiss Data Science Center, EPFL and ETH Zürich.
-Previously, I was a postdoctoral researcher at the Courant Institute of Mathematical Sciences, New York University, working on machine learning for dynamical systems and climate science.
-Broadly I am interested in machine learning for nonlinear phenomena, and more recently I have been working on using statistical learning and machine learning approaches to advance our understanding of the climate.
+My work lies at the intersection of machine learning, AI, and applied sciences.
+Most recently, I worked on ML\%AI for patient classification, early disease diagnosis, and prognosis for rare and less rare diseases at Volv Global, an AI \& healthcare startup.
+From 2017 to 2022 I was a senior data scientist at the Swiss Data Science Center, a joint center between EPFL and ETH Zürich, where I worked on various machine learning problems.
+Previously, I was a postdoctoral researcher at the Courant Institute of Mathematical Sciences, New York University, working on machine learning for dynamical systems, time series, and climate science.

-**Fields of interest**: machine learning, statistical learning, dynamical systems, causality, climate science
+**Fields of interest**: machine learning, AI, dynamical systems, causality, applied science

 **Activities**: [Climate Informatics Conference](https://ci2020.web.ox.ac.uk/) (Steering committee), [Environmental Data Science](https://www.cambridge.org/core/journals/environmental-data-science) (Editor)